farhanaazj/obesity-prediction-ml/README.md

 # 📊 Obesity Level Prediction Using Machine Learning

 This project applies machine learning algorithms to predict obesity levels based on individuals' eating habits and physical conditions.
-Using a dataset of **2111 records and 17 features**, the study investigates lifestyle attributes such as caloric intake, physical activity, family history, and body measurements to classify obesity levels.
+The study investigates lifestyle attributes such as caloric intake, physical activity, family history, and body measurements to classify obesity levels.

 ## 📌 Project Objectives
 - Analyze lifestyle and physical attributes influencing obesity.